-In a world that feels a little out of control, people are going to want to feel they can make a difference by supporting the organizations they care about the most.
+In a world that feels a little out of control, people want to feel that they are making a difference by supporting the organizations they care about the most.

-In this politically charged climate, Americans will be active on social media.
-And while there will be a lot of noise, the comfort of mission and impact-oriented messages from and opportunities to engage with causes people are passionate about can serve as the perfect respite.
+In this politically charged climate, Americans are active on social media.
+And while there is a lot of noise, people can find the perfect respite in the comfort of mission and impact-oriented messages from causes they are passionate about.

-It’s also important to give donors an opportunity to support your organization in as many ways as possible, so open up all channels of giving and offer all ways of giving, whether it is a traditional one-time gift through check or credit card, monthly giving through various methods, a Facebook fundraiser, or even supporting through gifts in-kind.
+It’s also important to give donors an opportunity to support your organization in as many ways as possible, so open up all channels and ways of giving—whether it’s a traditional one-time gift through check or credit card, monthly giving through various methods, a Facebook fundraiser, or even supporting through gifts in-kind.

 Minimize risk by sticking with messages and tactics that are proven winners.
-That doesn’t mean you shouldn’t test but be smart about your testing protocol and don’t fall for silver bullet fads.
+This doesn’t mean you shouldn’t test.
+Rather, be smart about your testing protocol and don’t fall for silver bullet fads.

 Ask amounts should be appropriate for the times, too.
 Use modeling and data analysis to know which donors have the propensity to do more, but don’t push the mass donor audience too hard.